 Sir Alex Ferguson is yet to surface from his underground bunker after seeing his Manchester United team exit the Champions League on Tuesday.

-Eden Hazard looking to help Chelsea to a top four spot.
+Eden Hazard looking to help Chelsea to victory.

 The Red Devils looks to have executed a perfect game plan against Real Madrid before the unjust sending off essentially denied them a shot at the treble this season and the Scot will still be feeling low coming into this FA Cup encounter.